4.3. Elements (Lens, Ray Source, …)¶

 4.3.2.8.
 Image Parameter¶

-Alternatively to a uniformly emitting area, there is a way to provide light distributions (modelled by images).
+Alternatively to a uniformly emitting area, there is a way to provide light distributions modelled by images.

-This emitting surface needs to be a ScalarImage
+This emitting surface needs to be a ScalarImage,

-or RGBImage
+or RGBImage object.

 A RectangularSurface